dtaylor113/ocmui-devtools/ocmui-team-dashboard/PROJECT_OVERVIEW.md

-# 🎯 OCMUI Team Dashboard - Project Overview
+# 🎯 OCMUI Team Dashboard - React Application

-> **For AI/LLM Context**: This document provides comprehensive understanding of the project structure, features, and current development status for rapid comprehension.
+> **For AI/LLM Context**: This document provides comprehensive understanding of the React-based OCMUI Team Dashboard for rapid development and maintenance.

 ## 📋 Project Summary

-**OCMUI Team Dashboard** is a unified web application that combines GitHub PR management with JIRA ticket tracking to streamline developer workflows.
-The project is currently **migrating from plain JavaScript to React** with modern TypeScript architecture.
+**OCMUI Team Dashboard** is a modern React application that unifies GitHub PR management with JIRA ticket tracking to streamline developer workflows for the Red Hat OCMUI team.

 ### 🎯 Core Purpose
 - **GitHub Integration**: Track PRs, code reviews, and repository activity